 Enterprises must not be architected, they must be grown.
 Establish a framework for growth.
 Plant the seeds.
 Do some weeding and fertilizing now and then.
 With a bit of luck, you will have a nice, healthy, growing enterprise on your hand a few years down the road.
 EA succeeds when enterprises are treated as complex systems that are constantly changing and adapting [Jason Bloomberg].

-I like to use the term ‘Vanguard EA’ (coined by Gartner in 2017) for this gardener like kind of EA.
+I like to use the term ‘Vanguard EA’ (coined by Gartner in 2017) for this gardener found in https://msglawncare.com/landscape/design like this kind of EA.
 Vanguard EAs are curious people.
-Like a gardener passionate about his garden, they must be passionate for the business of their companies.
+Like how a gardener is passionate about his garden, they also must be passionate about the business of their companies.
 They need the ability to look beyond traditional business concepts and drill to the core of a given concept.
 Vanguard EAs use their strong interpersonal skills to consult their business stakeholders innovatively.
 They must be able to work with a wide variety of stakeholders that range from business executives to business analysts and IT architects.
 They must be great communicators to mediate between different viewpoints and stakeholders.

 What you should do:

-- To be successful in navigating through the digital transformation, reshape your EAM from an engineering ‘Architecture’ discipline to a business-driven, social ‘Landscape Gardener’ discipline
+- To be successful in navigating through the digital transformation, have a peek here to reshape your EAM from an engineering ‘Architecture’ discipline to a business-driven, social ‘Landscape Gardener’ discipline

 - Make your EAM a business discipline